Free standard delivery on £50 spend Extra 10% off via App Earn £15 Credit? Over 205k reviews & 4.4 rated

 Can you heat up overnight oats?

 While delicious cold, on a morning where you want a warming breakfast you can heat them up in a pan or in the microwave.
-Bear in mind they might benefit from an extra splash of milk if you plan to heat them up.
+Bear in mind they might benefit from an extra splash of milk if you plan to heat them up, as the complex carbohydrates in the oats will continue to thicken as they warm.

 Are overnight oats healthy?